avirup-ghosal/PayZap/README.md

 - For production, make sure to store secrets securely using environment variables or secret managers.

 ## NGINX Config file
-Write this in your nginx.conf file located at (/etc/nginx/nginx.conf):
+Write this in your nginx.conf file (/etc/nginx/nginx.conf):

 ```text
 http {